Kotlin/KEEP/proposals/context-receivers.md

 * Separate the concepts of extension and dispatch receivers from the concept of context receivers
     * Context receivers should not change the meaning of unqualified `this` expression
     * Multiple contexts should not be ordered during resolution, resolution ambiguities shall be reported
-* Design a scalabe resolution algorithm with respect to the number of receivers
+* Design a scalable resolution algorithm with respect to the number of receivers
     * Call resolution should not be exponential in the number of context receivers

 ## Detailed design